Want the perfect workout program?Take Quiz

 Do 3 sets of 8-10 reps if adding it into a workout.
 For a warm-up, you can do 1 to 2 sets of 5-10 reps.

-In the video, Michael Risher uses a single leg format.
+Here is a single leg banded good morning.
 This exercise requires good balance so you can practice it without the bands first and then work your way up from a lighter band to a heavier band like the green or gray SET FOR SET band.
 If you are familiar with this kind of movement, you can jump right into a green band, which should provide a good amount of resistance to hit your hamstrings nicely.

 Do 3 sets of 10-12 reps if adding it into a workout.
 For a warm up, you can do one to 2 sets of 5-10 reps.